Have five minutes? Good.

 - - Single color available

-As for real leather phone cases, they are the classic choice to convey ones style and elegance, but they are not that good at protection.
-Oh and it may go against a greener lifestyle.
+Authentic leather phone cases are the classic choice to convey one's style and elegance, but they are not that good at protection.
+Oh, and it may go against a greener lifestyle.

 - - Stylish and elegant